kanidm/kanidm/SECURITY.md

 [coordinated disclosure](https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure) and currently expect a 60 day grace period for resolution of any outstanding issues.

-## Reporting a Vulnerability
+## Reporting a vulnerability

-You can report security vulnerabilities in two ways:
+You can report a security vulnerability in two ways:

 - [Report a vulnerability privately using GitHub security advisories][1]